airalab/hs-web3/README.md

 to be available on your machine.

 The `live` suite also requires a Web3 provider with Ethereum capabilities, as well as an unlocked account with ether to send transactions from.
-It uses Truffle to deploy testing contracts, generating ABIs for them in the process, then using said ABIs as part of a TemplateHaskell step in the suite.
+It uses Chanterelle to deploy testing contracts, generating ABIs for them in the process, then using said ABIs as part of a TemplateHaskell step in the suite.
-It is assumed that the provider is available at `http://localhost:8545`.
-If that's not the case, you must update `truffle.js` so that Truffle can deploy the contracts correctly, and pass the `WEB3_PROVIDER=http://host:port` environment variable when running the tests so that the `web3` library can interact with the chain that's being tested against.